genesiscommunitysuccess/docs/docs/server-reference/operations/commands.md

 ## AppGen

-AppGen can be used to generate a fully working dta product from a dictionary file.
+AppGen can be used to generate a fully working application from a dictionary file.

-Usually when creating a application you would start with a schema and then build data servers, request replies and transaction handlers on top to create your product.
+Usually when creating a application, you would start with a schema; you then build data servers, request servers and event handlers on top to create your product.
 AppGen automates all of this, and will generate the following:

 ### Data server and Request Server

 One block will be generated per table, complete with meta data (all fields on table) and a field block (returning all fields on table).
 For request server the inbound meta data will be based on primary key.

-### Transaction handler
+### Event handler

-Groovy transaction handler complete with insert, amend and delete transactions.
+Event handler, complete with insert, amend and delete transactions.
 All transactions support validation and meta data.
 If a field is marked as a sequence in the dictionary (i.e. generated ID) then the field is not specified on the meta data for inserts, but will be specified on modifies/deletes.

-Deletes will have a reduced metadata as we only require the columns to satisfy the primary key to do the delete.
+Deletes will have a reduced metadata, as we only require the columns to satisfy the primary key to do the delete.

 ### Static files

-Standard files will be generated, i.e. processes.xml and service-definitions.xml
+Two standard files will be generated: processes.xml and service-definitions.xml

 ### Parameters